AndreWohnsland/CocktailBerry/readme.md

 # Troubleshooting

 If you run into any problems, check here first for a solution.
-If you don't find any, you can [open a ticket](https://github.com/AndreWohnsland/Cocktailmaker_AW/issues/new/choose)
+If you don't find any, you can [open a ticket](https://github.com/AndreWohnsland/CocktailBerry/issues/new/choose)

 ## Problems while Running the Program

 All cases (e.g. not enough of one ingredient, no/wrong values ...) should be handled, and an info message should be displayed.\
 If in any case any unexpected behaviour occurs, feel free to open an issue.
 Usually, a part of the actions are also logged into the logfiles.
 When submitting an error, please also provide the `logs/debuglog.log` file.

+## Icons are Missing

+If some of the icons (check / cross on the checkbox, up / down arrow on the listview) are missing, make sure you run the script within the folder (e.g. `python runme.py`) and not from another folder (e.g. `CocktailBerry/runme.py`).
+This is because of the nature of Qt and the translation to python, if you go from another folder the picture ressources can't be found.

 ## Touchscreen Calibration